nakshi-dudhiya/terraform-beginner-bootcamp-2023/journal/week0.md

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.

-The Terraform Lock File **should be commited** to your Version Control System (VCS) eg. Github
+The Terraform Lock File **should be committed** to your Version Control System (VCS) eg. Github

 #### Terraform State Files

-`terraform.tfstate` constains information about the current state of your infrastructure
+`terraform.tfstate` contains information about the current state of your infrastructure

-This file **should not be commited** to your VCS.
+This file **should not be committed** to your VCS.

 This file may contain sensitive data.